 To confirm the specific allergens the immune system reacts to, an intradermal or skin patch test is used.
 In these tests, suspected allergens are placed against or injected into the skin to see how the dog responds.
 If the dog develops redness or itch, a diagnosis of allergy is confirmed.

-Allergies are a life-long condition.
-Appropriate medical management and minimizing exposure to allergens are the best tools for providing relief to keep allergic dogs comfortable and prevent secondary skin and ear infections.
+Allergies are a lifelong condition.
+Appropriate medical management and minimizing exposure to allergens are the best strategies for keeping allergic dogs comfortable and preventing secondary skin and ear infections.